 An age-old question in the world of digital marketing is “Which is better: PPC or SEO?”
-And our response is almost always “It depends.”
+And our response is almost always “It depends, but usually both.”
 While this may sound like a bit of a cop out, there really is no one-size-fits-all answer – it all comes down to what will work best given the unique factors that make up your industry, company and product or service.

 What we can say is that a two-pronged approach will offer the best results most of the time for most businesses.

 Well, SEO and PPC are complementary marketing models, each with their own pros and cons.
 When used in conjunction, they can effectively bolster the other’s weak points, maximising your chances of hitting all your business goals in the short as well as the long term.
 Read on for a quick primer on the basics principles of SEO and PPC and find out how you integrate them into your marketing strategy.

 SEO is the practice of raising the visibility of your website via organic (unpaid) search engine results.
 About 67 percent of all clicks on search engine result pages go to the top five listings, while the first page receives around 95 percent of web traffic.
 To get in on this action, you need your brand to appear as high up the results page as possible when a prospect types a business-related query into a search engine.